-Inpatient Cardiac Rehabilitation is a comprehensive treatment program that provides hospitalized patients at the Heart Institute with specialized care.
-A number of health care professionals are involved with this care including registered dietitians, occupational therapists, physiotherapists, psychologists, social workers, speech language pathologists and cardiac rehabilitation nurses.
-The program is an important link in the rehabilitation continuum, offering home exercise programs and facilitating referrals to the Outpatient Program.
+Inpatient cardiac rehabilitation is a comprehensive treatment program that provides hospitalized patients at the Heart Institute with specialized care.
+Several health care professionals are involved with this care, including registered dietitians, occupational therapists, physiotherapists, psychologists, social workers, speech language pathologists and cardiac rehabilitation nurses.
+The program is an important link in the rehabilitation continuum, offering home exercise programs and facilitating referrals to the outpatient program.

 Physiotherapists teach patients the proper and safe way to move.
 They assist you in regaining mobility after your illness.
 This may include exercise or training to recover the ability to walk, to move in and out of bed, to get in and out of a chair, or to climb stairs.
 Also, physiotherapists teach ways to improve breathing and to reduce pain or unsteadiness.
 They will make recommendations regarding equipment to assist you with your mobility.